Everything you need to know about the WireGuard VPN Protocol

 New and Untested

-Though Mullvad and others seems to have used WireGuard successfully for some time without complaint, and the WireVPN shows that some people feel confident enough in the protocol to form a company around it.
+Though Mullvad and others seem to have used WireGuard successfully for some time without complaint, and the WireVPN shows that some people feel confident enough in the protocol to form a company around it.

-Currently the number of companies that offer WireGuard is limited, but that list is sure to grow with NordVPN entering the fray.
+Currently, the number of companies that offer WireGuard is limited, but that list is sure to grow with NordVPN entering the fray.
 Expect 2019 and 2020 to see increased adoption of WireGuard and potentially the release of a stable version and even a Window’s client

 WireGuard the Protocol of the Future?

 Honestly, it seems a case of when rather than if.